 The Programme of Study aims to deliver the wide breadth of the demanding GCSE specification but has been refined to address the fractional nature of a placement on Focused pathway.
 Due to this, identified topics will not be explored in depth.
-These topics are: vectors, and volume of cones/pyramids.
+These topics are vectors and volume of cones/pyramids.

-Students performing at or above GCSE Grade 5 on arrival will be given a bespoke offer which will allow them to access the Higher GCSE paper.
-Students will complete the additional topics alongside the main scheme of work.
-This will be achieved through additional 1-2-1 sessions and targeted resources supported from mainstream school.
-Through collaborative work with the dual school it is hoped that students can receive appropriate support to aid understanding from mainstream teachers.
+For those students identified as performing at Higher GCSE level, we will adapt our lessons for students to extend their knowledge within topics.
+Students can complete additional topics alongside the main scheme of work.
+This can be achieved through additional 1-2-1 sessions and targeted resources supported from mainstream school.
+Through collaborative work with the dual school it is hoped that students can receive support to aid understanding from mainstream teachers.
+The variety of topics that can be covered are listed below: